garubi/wp-mail-ses/readme.txt

 == Changelog ==

 = 0.0.4 =
+* Integrated with Travis CI
 * Added PHPCS and linked to WordPress-Extra standards
-* Added integration with Travis CI
 * Cleaned up code with phpcs/phpcbf
 * Added .editorconfig
-* Added development dependency for composer
 * Updated SimpleEmailService to 0.9.0

 = 0.0.3 =